homerclassic/exocore/_daily/Tracing Remilia’s History An External View.md

 ![miya-on-crypto](/images/miya-on-crypto.png)

 Throughout 2021, Remilia launched projects like YAYO Coin[^3] (now YAYO NFT & [Supplements](https://yayo.supply/STRENGTH)), a group art show ‘I Long for Network Spirituality’[^4], & Spice DAO[^5].
-Presumably, as the PFP NFT[^6] sector soared, this marked Remilia’s initiation into curating a 10K collection.
+Presumably, as the PFP NFT[^6] sector soared, this marked Remilia’s initiation into curating a 10,000-piece collection.

-While there were several suitable avatars that could’ve served as the basis for a 10K collection, I presume Milady Sonora's avatar was chosen as it inherently resembles a portraiture and most closely aligns with the conventional PFP NFT.
+Numerous avatars were apt candidates to serve as the foundation for a 10K collection.
+I assume that Milady Sonora's avatar was selected because of its intrinsic resemblance to portraiture, showcasing a distinct physiognomy that aligns more closely with the conventional styles prevalent in PFP NFTs.

 ![milady-sonora](/images/milady-sonora.png)